Bristol and Exeter Railway: Branches and subsidiary routes

-The Chard and Taunton Railway obtained authorisation in 1861 but was unable to raise the capital needed; the B&ER took over the powers and opened the single line branch to passengers on 11 September 1866, and to goods in March 1867.
+The Chard and Taunton Railway obtained authorisation in 1861, but was unable to raise the capital needed; the B&ER took over the powers and opened the single line branch to passengers on 11 September 1866, and to goods in March 1867.
 The Chard station was joint with the LSWR, who had a branch from their main line at Chard Junction.

 The Portishead branch was built by the Bristol and Portishead Pier and Railway Company, and opened on 18 April 1867.
 The B&ER worked it but it was maintained by the building company.
 It was a broad gauge single line.

 The Somerset and Dorset Railway proposed a line from Yatton to Wells in opposing a B&ER scheme for a Wells branch; by negotiation the B&ER took over the Yatton to Wells scheme, and the broad gauge line was opened on 3 August 1869 as far as Cheddar, and extended to a station at Tucker Street in Wells on 5 April 1870.
 The new line made a physical connection with the Somerset and Dorset Railway there, but safety concerns led to a prohibition on through passenger working to the GWR line to the south.
 The development of this issue is discussed in the article Cheddar Valley Line.

 The Devon and Somerset Railway obtained authorisation to build from Watchet Junction (later Norton Fitzwarren) to Barnstaple, in 1864.
 The company found great difficulty in raising the necessary finance, but opened to Wiveliscombe on 8 June 1871, and throughout on 1 November 1873.
 The line was broad gauge and single, with heavy gradients.
 It was worked by the B&ER for half the gross receipts.

-On 11 March 1872 a short line called the Bristol Harbour Railway was opened from the junction of the B&ER and GWR at Temple Meads to the Floating Harbour in Bristol; it was 3/4 mi long, and included a tunnel, a long viaduct and an opening bridge.
+A short line called the Bristol Harbour Railway was opened from the junction of the B&ER and Great Western Railway (GWR) at Temple Meads to the Floating Harbour in Bristol on 11 March 1872.
+It was 3/4 mi long, and included a tunnel, a long viaduct and an opening bridge.
 It was constructed by the GWR and B&ER jointly, with much work being undertaken at the harbour by the Corporation of Bristol.
 It was a single line, and mixed gauge, although neither the GWR nor the B&ER had narrow gauge trackage in the area.
 It was soon decided to extend to Wapping Wharf, where more space was available, and this was authorised in 1873, but the opening took place after the B&ER amalgamated.